CONDITIONS OF HIRE AND INFORMATION FOR HIRERS

 PLEASE BE AWARE THAT THE ENTIRE BUILDING IS A NON-SMOKING AREA.

 - The Hall may be booked for recurring or single lettings.
-Hall hire is charged by the hour or session (see separate sheet for charges).
+Hall hire is charged by the hour (see separate sheet for charges).
 The specified rates cover use of the Hall, the kitchen and use of the lavatories.
-There is an upstairs Committee Room that has a tea preparation tray and has the use of the lavatories (approached from outside).
+There is an upstairs Committee/Meeting Room and has the use of the lavatories (approached from outside).

 - Hirers must be aged 18 years or over.
 If the event is to involve persons under the age of 18 years, the Hirer must give assurances that children under 18 will be supervised by signing the relevant section on the Booking Agreement Form.